Margaret Rolle, 15th Baroness Clinton: Lovers

-The Countess of Orford eloped to Florence with her lover Revd Samuel Sturgis, Fellow of King's College, Cambridge.
-In his letters, Horace Walpole (later 4th Earl of Orford) made several mentions of his sister-in-law, Margaret Rolle, mostly disparaging in their nature, as was his norm: "if, like other Norfolk husbands, I must entertain the town with a formal parting, at least it shall be in my own way: my wife shall neither 'run to Italy after lovers and books'..."
+The Countess of Orford eloped to Florence with Samuel Sturgis, Fellow of King's College, Cambridge.
+In his letters, Horace Walpole (later 4th Earl of Orford) made several mentions of his sister-in-law, mostly disparaging in their nature, as was his norm: "if, like other Norfolk husbands, I must entertain the town with a formal parting, at least it shall be in my own way: my wife shall neither 'run to Italy after lovers and books'..."

-Sir Horace Mann, 1st Baronet (1706–1786), HM Resident at Florence, wrote to her brother-in-law, the diarist Horace Walpole: "You are infinitely mistaken in thinking that my lady took the reception ill from her Count.
+Sir Horace Mann, 1st Baronet (1706–1786), HM Resident at Florence, wrote to Horace Walpole: "You are infinitely mistaken in thinking that my lady took the reception ill from her Count.
 There are pieces of sincerity and freedom that spoil nothing.
 I hear that he has ordered a very fine chariot, which is to cost 600 crowns, and to be presented to her."

 During her second marriage she became involved with Emmanuel de Nay, Comte de Richecourt, Minister of the Imperial Regency Council of Tuscany (1749–1757), originally from Lorraine but who died at Florence in 1768.